 - Some PD medications cause nausea, which suppresses appetite.

 - Motor symptoms like tremor, slowness and stiffness and complications of treatment such as Abnormal, involuntary body movements that can appear as jerking, fidgeting, twisting and turning movements; frequently caused by dopaminergic medications to treat Parkinson’s. (involuntary extra movements) can make eating difficult.

 - Swallowing difficulties are common in PD and can interfere with eating.

 - People who experience A mood disorder whose symptoms can include a persistent sad or empty mood, feelings of hopelessness or pessimism, irritability and loss of interest or pleasure in previously enjoyable activities. or apathy — common non-motor PD symptoms — may lose their appetite.

 - Embarrassed by their slow eating, some people stop eating before they have had enough.

-- People taking levodopa may have been advised to avoid taking medications with protein, making it difficult to get adequate nutrition throughout the day.
+- People taking The medication most commonly given to control the movement symptoms of Parkinson’s, usually with carbidopa.
+It is converted in the brain into dopamine. may have been advised to avoid taking medications with protein, making it difficult to get adequate nutrition throughout the day.

 PD does not cause ongoing, unexplained weight loss.
 Tell your doctor if you experience this symptom — it may be a sign of a serious medical issue unrelated to PD.